radhesh1/rsh/crates/rsh_plugin_formats/README.md

 # rsh_plugin_formats
-A rsh plugin to convert data to rsh' tables.
+A rsh plugin to convert data to rsh tables.

 # support commands:
 1. from eml - original ported from rsh core.